 Welcome to our Smokefree Hospital

-St Helens and Knowsley Hospitals NHS Trust operate a strict no smoking policy.
+St Helens and Knowsley Teaching Hospitals NHS Trust operate a strict no smoking policy.

 St Helens, Whiston and Newton hospitals are all smokefree, as are all Trust sites.
 Patients, visitors and staff are not permitted to smoke within our grounds.